-The 2011 Maryland turfgrass fertilization regulations further restrict the timing of application of N fertilizers on golf courses.
-Between December 1 and March 1, N fertilizers cannot be applied to golf course turf.
+The 2011 Maryland turfgrass fertilization regulations further restrict the timing of application of N fertilizers on athletic fields.
+Between December 1 and March 1, N fertilizers cannot be applied.
 Between November 15 and December 1, only 0.5 lb.
 N/1000 ft2 can be applied, and a soluble N source must be used.